-Shinhan Bank Canada's remuneration program is to compensate its employees at an adequate level that is internally fair and externally competitive in order to attract and retain skilled workforce.
-The Bank's remuneration practices are to actively reflect its management strategies and objectives, to promote performance oriented environment by creating motivation for the employees.
+Shinhan Bank Canada's remuneration program is to compensate its employees at an adequate level that is internally fair and externally competitive in order to attract and retain skilled workforces.
+The Bank's remuneration practices are to actively reflect its management strategies and objectives and to promote a performance-oriented environment through an effective motivation and reward platform for the employees.

-However, the remuneration practices are to consider both the performance goals as well as the risk appetite determined by management.
-Senior Management refers to the employees responsible for making decisions on major risk-related or management-related issues.
-They are the material risk takers of the Bank.
+While the remuneration practices must consider the performance goals, they must also consider the risk appetite that is determined by senior management.
+Senior Management refers to the executive level employees who are responsible for making decisions on major risk-related or management-related issues.
+They are the material risk-takers of the Bank.

-As of December 31, 2018, there were total of 16 employees considered to be Senior Management of the Bank, and they are as follows:
+As of December 31, 2019, there were a total of 16 employees considered to be Senior Management of the Bank, and they are as follows:

 - President & CEO;

-- Senior Vice President and Vice Presidents;
+- Senior Vice President, CRO

-- Department Heads;

-- Branch Managers; and

-- C-Level Officers.
+- C-Level Officers; Vice Presidents

+- Department Heads at HQ